Textiles from Ancient Peru

 What is Roving Peru yarn?

-Roving is the process of collecting raw fibres for making beautiful textiles.
+Roving is the process of collecting raw fibres to make beautiful textiles.

 Quality of Peru Textiles